Vade-20/Perfect_circle_neal_fun/README.md

 ## Parameters

 - `Radius`: Adjust the value of the `Radius` variable to control the size of the circle.
 If the cursor moves out of the screen, try reducing the radius.
+- `curvature`: Adjust the curvature of the circle.

 ## Notes